hackolade/docker/Studio/README.md

 The image has a pre-created user “hackolade” with UID 1000 and GID 0, which may be needed to synchronize permissions between container and host system.
 This group GID is particularly important in the case

-Notice that user / group inside a container should have access to mounted folders as well as host user to avoid permission issues: appData, data, logs, options.
+Note that user / group inside a container should have access to mounted folders as well as host user to avoid permission issues: appData, data, logs, options.
 This is why user UID/GIG mapping is necessary between the host and the container.

 All necessary folder are setup at build time to be read/writable by any user part of the GID group defined at build time.

 #### Build the image with a custom GID

-If you container orchestrator runs containers with a specific group different from root group (0) inside containers then you will need to adapt the build argument to your need.
-For example Openshift default to users with arbitrary uids but with the 0 root group.
+If your container orchestrator runs containers with a specific group different from root group (0) inside containers then you need to adapt the build argument to your need.
+For example, OpenShift defaults to users with arbitrary uids but with the 0 root group.

 ```bash
 docker build --no-cache --pull -f Dockerfile.app -t hackolade:latest --build-arg=GID=12345 .
 ```

-#### Build the image with a specific Hackolade version / url
+#### Build the image with a specific Hackolade Studio Desktop version / url

+You may find previous versions of Hackolade Studio Desktop by replacing in the following URL v6.9.6 with v<version of your choice>, for example https://s3-eu-west-1.amazonaws.com/hackolade/previous/v6.9.6/Hackolade-linux-x64.zip

 ```bash
 docker build --no-cache --pull -f Dockerfile.app -t hackolade:latest --build-arg=HACKOLADE_URL="<url to specific version zip path>" .
 ```
 Note: make sure you are using an official Hackolade published version!
 Don't trust other sources.

 #### Plugins